Information Security Audit Summary

-- register and/or attend any of our events, webinars, or the conferences we attend, and
+- Register and/or attend any of our events, webinars, or the conferences we attend.

-- if you use any of our products, services or applications (including any trial) (collectively the “Services”) in any manner.
+- Use any of our products, services, or applications (including any trial) (collectively the “Services”) in any manner.

-This policy covers any services being provided by Company as a part of online platform.
+This policy covers any services being provided by the Company as a part of the online platform.

 Privacy Principles we follow:

-- kept in a form which permits identification of data subjects for no longer than is necessary;
+- Kept in a form that permits identification of data subjects for no longer than is necessary.